gawkermedia/kinja-docker-workshop/README.md

 # Prerequisites

-You need docker only, nothing else.
+You only need docker to run this demo.

 ## Install Docker on OS X